CoolDude034/LawSpawnEnhanced/README.md

 ; Time it takes before spawning another cop (was float before, now an int) TIME_BETWEEN_SPAWNS = 80

+; Difficulty level (range of 0-3, default being 1)
+; Affects how much armor the peds will spawn with, and whether they can suffer critical hits or writhe DIFFICULTY = 2

 ; Enable standard dispatch
 ENABLE_STANDARD_SPAWNS = false